 The canvasback's head slopes into its long, dark bill, giving it a distinctive silhouette.
 It varies in color depending on sex: males have a rusty red head and neck, a black breast, a white body and a black tail, while females have a brownish head and chest, a whitish body and a brownish tail.
 This duck grows 18 to 22 inches in length.

-Visits the Bay region beginning in December, then leaves in spring to spend the summer in the Prairie Pothole region of North and South Dakota and southern Canada.
+Visit the Bay region beginning in December, leaving in spring to spend the summer in the Prairie Pothole region of North and South Dakota and southern Canada.